l33tdawg/silentgem/README.md

 SilentGem is continuously improving with a focus on making Chat Insights a powerful daily assistant for managing information across channels.

-### Version 1.3 - Conversational Memory (Coming Soon)
+### Version 1.3 - Advanced Conversational Memory (Coming Soon)

 Priority features planned for the next release:
-- **Persistent Conversation Context**: Remember previous interactions across different sessions for more natural follow-up questions over time.
+- **Cross-session Conversation Context**: Remember previous interactions across different sessions for even more natural follow-up questions.
 - **Interactive Exploration**: Add buttons to responses for expanding details or exploring related topics
 - **Guided Queries**: Get suggestions for follow-up questions related to your current topic
 - **Query Templates**: Save and reuse common search patterns